tusharsadhwani/blog/src/pages/post/builtins.md

 True  # This works!
 ```

-> We could've also used the `Iterable` base class, but that would behave differently for strings as strings are iterable, but aren't a container.
+> We should've used the `Iterable` or `Collection` base class here, but that would behave differently for strings as strings are iterable, but aren't a container.
 That's why `Container` was chosen here.
+This is only for ease of explanation, and in real-world code it is recommended to see exactly which base class is appropriate for your use case.
+You can find that using the [docs](https://docs.python.org/3/library/collections.abc.html).

 Every container object type will return `True` in the check against the `Container` base class. `issubclass` works too: